MT Independența: Loss

 The Istanbul Strait remained closed for weeks.
-The wreck affected the area for some years until it was broken up and salvaged to a shipyard in Tuzla.
+The wreck remained in the area for some years until it was broken up and salvaged to a shipyard in Tuzla.

 Investigations

 The exact cause of accident is not clear, even today.
 The Romanian shipping company "Navrom" claimed the insurance payout, amounting to some tens of millions of US dollars.
 This action resulted in a thorough inspection of the ship's wreck by independent survey teams employed by the insurance company from Lloyd's Register of Shipping, Japan.
 It is hinted that it was an inside job so that they could acquire more money.

 Trial

 After the accident, the court charged the captain of the Greek ship, Alekos Adamopoulos, and the seven crew with being careless and negligent, disobeying international maritime regulations and jeopardizing security of Istanbul.
 He was sentenced to 20 months in prison, but was released in respect to his 7-months jail during the trial.